JuliaCI/PkgTemplates.jl/docs/src/developer.md

 end
 ```

+We didn't use `@plugin` for this one, because there are no fields.
 Validation and all three hooks are implemented:

 - [`validate`](@ref) makes sure that all required Git configuration is present.